How to Mother Yourself

 Healthy mothering does not work this way.

-Self-mothering means learning to offer comfort without prerequisites.
-You do not have to earn kindness by suffering correctly.
+Self-mothering means learning to offer comfort without prerequisites, practicing self compassion as a steady posture.
+You do not have to earn kindness by suffering correctly, or treat self love as something you must deserve.
 You do not have to justify your pain.

 This looks like responding to distress with warmth rather than interrogation: